 However, buying a power meter is just the first step in becoming a faster, stronger cyclist.
 If you want to unlock all of its benefits, and in turn your full potential, you must use it properly.
 This is often where we see cyclists go astray.
 You see, simply installing a power meter on your bike, mounting a head unit to your bars, and then watching the numbers flash around as your ride isn’t going to do much…if anything, to improve your performance.

 If you want to make meaningful improvements in your fitness, you need to train at the right intensities, for the right durations and at the right times of the year.
 Your current fitness level, or Functional Threshold Power (FTP), is also a critical element of your training program and determines what the right intensities are.
-If you’re new to power, this might sound a bit overwhelming, but I have good news.
-The folks at Velocomp, makers of the PowerPod Power Meter, have created a way to simplify all of this, and deliver a customized training plan right to your phone.
+If you’re new to power, this might sound a bit overwhelming, but we have good news.
+The folks at Velocomp, makers of the PowerPod Power Meter, have created a way to simplify all of this.
+Best yet, they deliver it via a customized training plan right to your phone.
 They call it PowerHouse, and it’s really the only app of its kind.

 PowerPod PowerHouse Bike App

 Don’t Just Measure Your Power – Improve It!

 The PowerPod PowerHouse Bike app takes all the guesswork out of your training.
 Featuring plans and workouts from world-renowned cycling coach Hunter Allen, PowerHouse prescribes the appropriate workouts, intensities, durations, cadence and rest intervals – all based on your goals and on the training plan you select.
 And because it’s set to your own ability and fitness goals, it knows exactly how hard to push you.
 All you have to do is turn the pedals, it does everything else.